-6.1 Primary and Secondary Packaging.
-Primary and secondary packaging shall meet the following requirements, based on the packaging material type:
+- 6.1 Primary and Secondary Packaging.
+Primary and secondary packaging shall meet the following requirements, based on the packaging material type: - 6.1.1 Packaging made from paper or paperboard shall be recyclable and made from 100% recovered material. - 6.1.2 Packaging made from containerboard (corrugated cardboard) shall be recyclable and made from at least 30% recovered material. - 6.1.3 Packaging made from plastic shall be recyclable, or source-reduced by 20%, or shall contain 25% recovered material content (pre- or post-consumer material). - Resin Identification Code.
+Plastic packaging shall be marked with the appropriate Resin Identification Code.

-- 6.1.1 Packaging made from paper or paperboard shall be recyclable and made from 100% recovered material. - 6.1.2 Packaging made from containerboard (corrugated cardboard) shall be recyclable and made from at least 30% recovered material. - 6.1.3 Packaging made from plastic shall be recyclable, or source-reduced by 20%, or shall contain 25% recovered material content (pre- or post-consumer material). - Plastic Labeling.
-Plastic packaging shall be marked with the appropriate Resin Identification Code - Concentrated Product Packaging.
+- 6.3 Concentrated Product Packaging.
 Concentrates are prohibited from being packaged in spray-dispenser bottles, disposable wipes, or other ready-to-use package types. - 6.4 Heavy Metal Restrictions.
 The heavy metals lead, mercury, cadmium, and hexavalent chromium shall not be intentionally introduced.
-Further, the sum of the concentration levels of these metals shall not exceed 100 ppm; an exception is allowed for refillable packages or packages that would not exceed this maximum level but for the addition of post-consumer material. - Other Restrictions.
-Phthalates, bisphenol A, and chlorinated packaging material are prohibited from being intentionally introduced to plastic packaging; an exception is allowed for packages that would not have added phthalates, bisphenol A, or chlorinated packaging material but for the addition of post-consumer material. - 7.0 CERTIFICATION AND LABELING REQUIREMENTS - 7.1 Certification Term.
-The initial Certification Term shall be 4 years.
-After the Certification Term, the applicant has the option to undergo Recertification. - 7.2 Site Visit.
-The applicant shall undergo a site audit of product manufacturing facilities that includes verifying product characteristics and quality manufacturing processes. - 7.3 Labeling Requirements for Products Sold as Liquids. - 7.3.1 Label Language.
-The use instructions shall be in English and another language or English and a graphical representation or icons. - 7.3.2 Label Dilution or Dosage Directions for Concentrates.
-For concentrates, the manufacturer's label shall state clearly and prominently that dilution with water from the unheated tap is recommended, unless tested otherwise to meet product performance requirements, and shall state the recommended level of dilution or dosage (e.g., for products that use manual dilution or dosage, state amount of product in common and measurable terms such as milliliters, ounces, teaspoons, or capfuls.
+Further, the sum of the concentration levels of these metals shall not exceed 100 ppm; an exception is allowed for refillable packages or packages that would not exceed this maximum level but for the addition of post-consumer material. - 6.5 Other Restrictions.
+Phthalates, bisphenol A, and chlorinated packaging material are prohibited from being intentionally introduced to plastic packaging; an exception is allowed for packages that would not have added phthalates, bisphenol A, or chlorinated packaging material but for the addition of post-consumer material.